andrewharmellaw/andrewharmellaw.github.com/_posts/2016-12-10-gelfands-algebra-chunk-5-powers.md

 This then brought up the fact that other powers of {% m %}2{% em %} were not a million miles away from some powers of {% m %}10{% em %}, and that when we were calculating numbers of digits rather than the actual result, then this was useful.

 ### Break Out Powers to Simplify Things
-Last in this post is this handy trick which builds on some of the chunks we identified for simplifying things in [Post 2: Commutative, Associative and Distributive Laws](https://andrewharmellaw.github.io/2016/11/23/gelfands-algebra-chunk-2-commutative-associative-and-distributive-laws)
+Last in this post is this handy trick which builds on some of the chunks we identified for simplifying things in [post 2 (Commutative, Associative and Distributive Laws)](https://andrewharmellaw.github.io/2016/11/23/gelfands-algebra-chunk-2-commutative-associative-and-distributive-laws)

 E.g.